marcopepunkt/MixedReality_Baymax/hl2ss/README.md

+This branch
+(1) extracts right hand pose with joint angles in get_right_hand_pose.py (2) viusalizes the pose in html with hand_viualization.py (3) viusalizes the pose in mujoco with hololens_mujoco_bridge.py Run each script above from the ./hl2ss/viewer path

 # HoloLens 2 Sensor Streaming

 HoloLens 2 server software and Python client library for streaming sensor data via TCP.
 Created to stream HoloLens data in real time over WiFi to a Linux machine for research purposes but also works on Windows and macOS.
 The server is offered as a standalone application (appxbundle) or as a plugin (dll) compatible with Unity, Unreal, and native UWP applications.